raj-pulapakura/Churn-Prediction-Model/README.md

 # Churn-Prediction-Model
 Churn Prediction Model with EDA, Feature Engineering and testing out different models.
-Based on a kaggle notebook.
 Test it out:

 ## What is churn prediction?